-Many Moons ago during course-work (training in Humanistic skills) we (students) were asked to provide a paper, as par for the course, on our own unique view.
+Many Moons ago during course-work (training in Humanistic skills), we (students) were asked to provide a paper, as par for the course, on our own unique view on counselling.
 Myself choosing to show how Neurosis (depression/anxiety) and counselling could exist side by side with the medical (model) side of the illness.

-There are three main area’s a professional counsellor may have in their arsenal to help an individual psychodynamic, humanistic and behavioural.
+There are three main area’s a professional counsellor may have in their arsenal to help an individual psychodynamic, humanistic and behavioral.
 Having said that there are other approaches.
-The three I mention I believe to be the most commonly practised.
+The three I mention I believe to be the most commonly practiced.

 - Domestic Abuse, Financial Issues.

 As I have mentioned Neurosis is a psychological illness and brings with it many distressing symptoms.
-On the behavioural side it can cause the sufferer to avoid area’s of their life eventually leading to chronic anxiety.
+On the behavioral side, it can cause the sufferer to avoid areas of their life eventually leading to chronic anxiety.

-Psychological issues may include panic, palpitations, tension, hyperventilation and increased pulse.
-These symptom alone can lead to severe chest pain similar to that of suffering a heart attack.
+Psychological issues may include panic, palpitations, tension, hyperventilation, and increased pulse.
+These symptoms alone can lead to severe chest pain similar to that of suffering a heart attack.

-Processes of perception, memory, judgement, and reasoning are contrasted with emotional and volitional processes (cognitive).
-Here reactive thought such as ‘this is terrifying’ ‘I can not control my thinking’, will more than likely lead to thoughts such as ‘maybe I will have a heart attack’, ‘I am going to panic’ (thoughts of anticipation).
-The thinking here is forming what is know as the vicious circle/cycle.
-With out intervention thoughts such as these may, and have been known to cause serious physical distress.
+Processes of perception, memory, judgment, and reasoning are contrasted with emotional and volitional processes (cognitive).
+Here reactive thoughts such as ‘this is terrifying’ ‘I can not control my thinking’, will more than likely lead to thoughts such as ‘maybe I will have a heart attack’, ‘I am going to panic’ (thoughts of anticipation).
+The thinking here is forming what is known as the vicious circle/cycle.
+Without intervention thoughts such as these may, and have been known to cause serious physical distress.

 So why this post.
 I think because I still feel anxiety medication/anti-depression is still being thought of as the cure.
 It is not.
 However, it will help suppresses the physical symptoms and dull the mind (thoughts).

 More to the point medication and counselling should be on the same street.
 Both professionals there to help.
-Medication to stabilise the situation (if the situation calls for it) and the skills of the counsellor to listen to you, offering a unique environment free from finger pointing, and complete confidentiality helping you to realise what, when and how things went from bad to worse which may help you to a greater understanding.
+Medication to stabilise the situation (if the situation calls for it) and the skills of the counsellor to listen to you, offering a unique environment free from finger-pointing, and complete confidentiality helping you to realise what, when, if, and how things went from bad to worse which may help you to a greater understanding.